cameronldn/obb-bat-installer/README.md

 A simple batch script that can be used to automate the installation of an APK and OBB.
 Handles renaming of the OBB file if it's in the incorrect format (Unity builds).

+User is prompted for Project Name, Version Code and whether a reinstall is required.
+These values can be prefileld directly in the script, to avoid input each run.

 ## Getting Started

 ### Prerequisites